MicrosoftDocs/PowerShell-Docs/gallery/getting-started.md

 ---
 # Get Started with the PowerShell Gallery

-Downloading items from the PowerShell Gallery to your system requires the [PowerShellGet](/powershell/module/powershellget) module.
-You can find the PowerShellGet module in any of the following.
+The proper way to install items from the PowerShell Gallery is to use the cmdlets in the [PowerShellGet](/powershell/module/powershellget) module.
 You do not need to sign in to download items from the PowerShell Gallery.

+> [!NOTE]
+> It is possible to download a package from the PowerShell Gallery directly, but this is not a recommended approach.
+> For more details, see [Manual Package Download](https://msdn.microsoft.com/en-us/powershell/gallery/psgallery/how-to/working-with-items/manual-download.md).

 ## Discovering items from the PowerShell Gallery